Back to blog

 April 13, 2026 · Mark Freedman & William VanBuskirk

 Everyone's writing agent instructions now.
-System prompts, CLAUDE.md files, cursor rules, AGENTS.md, custom GPT instructions, prompt templates — the whole zoo.
-And almost all of it is the same kind of document: a description of the world the agent operates in.
+System prompts, CLAUDE.md files, cursor rules, AGENTS.md, custom GPT instructions, prompt templates.
+Almost all of it is the same kind of document: a description of the world the agent operates in.

 That's the wrong document.

-The document your agent actually needs is the one it can't derive from the code: your intent.
+The document your agent needs is the one it can't derive from the code: your intent.
 What you decided and why.
 What's never allowed.
 What must always be true.
-The decisions that live in your head and nowhere else — until you write them down as laws, not observations.
+The decisions that live in your head and nowhere else, until you write them down as laws.

-But the other half was the interesting failure.
+The other half was the real failure.
 The agent kept "discovering" problems Mark had already solved months ago.
 Permission checks bypassing the artifact gateway.
 Direct Firestore writes instead of the write pipeline.
 Cache invalidation where there should be cache-fresh writes.
-Every time the agent hit a shared concern, it invented a new solution — because in isolation, inventing looked like the right move.
+Every time the agent hit a shared concern, it invented a new solution, because in isolation, inventing looked like the right move.

-That's not a model problem.
-Mark had the decisions in his head.
-The code had the results.
-But nobody had written down the rules in a form that said: this is the law, and if the code doesn't match, the code is wrong.
+The decisions were in Mark's head.
+The code carried the results.
+Nobody had written down the rules in a form that said: this is the law, and if the code doesn't match, the code is wrong.

 A descriptive doc answers: "What does this look like?"